jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 9. How to Contact Us

-**The Privacy Policy is closely related to the JD Cloud services you use and the various business functions included in the services (hereinafter referred to as "our products and/or services"), we hope that you have carefully read and confirm that you have fully understood the contents written in the Policy before using our products and/or services, and you can make any choice you think fit according to guidance of the Privacy Policy.
+**The Privacy Policy is closely related to the JD Cloud & AI services you use and the various business functions included in the services (hereinafter referred to as "our products and/or services"), we hope that you have carefully read and confirm that you have fully understood the contents written in the Policy before using our products and/or services, and you can make any choice you think fit according to guidance of the Privacy Policy.
 For relevant terms in the Privacy Policy, we try to express them concisely and provide links to further instructions so that you can better understand.
 Where you use or continue to use our products and/or services after we update the Privacy Policy (we will timely keep you updated), it means you agree to the Privacy Policy (including the updated version) and agree that we collect, use, save and share your relevant information in accordance with the Privacy Policy.
 If you have any questions about the Privacy Policy or related issues, you can contact us at any time by sending an email to jdcloud@jd.com or calling our hotline 400-615-1212**.

 **I. Applicable scope**

-1.1 The Privacy Right Policy is applicable to all services on the JD Cloud website, including page browsing, website login services provided to you and technical services provided to you through the JD Cloud website.
+1.1 The Privacy Right Policy is applicable to all services on the JD Cloud & AI website, including page browsing, website login services provided to you and technical services provided to you through the JD Cloud & AI website.

-1.2 The Privacy Right Policy is not applicable to services provided to you by other third parties through the JD Cloud website.
-For example, when the service provider on JD Cloud Marketplace provides you services relying on Cloud Marketplace, the information you provide to the service provider does not apply to the Privacy Policy.
+1.2 The Privacy Right Policy is not applicable to services provided to you by other third parties through the JD Cloud & AI website.
+For example, when the service provider on JD Cloud & AI Marketplace provides you services relying on Cloud Marketplace, the information you provide to the service provider does not apply to the Privacy Policy.

-1.3 It is required to be specifically stated that, as a user of JD Cloud, if you use the technical services of JD Cloud to provide your user any service, because your business data belongs to you, you should separately agree the corresponding privacy policy with your user.
+1.3 It is required to be specifically stated that, as a user of JD Cloud & AI, if you use the technical services of JD Cloud & AI to provide your user any service, because your business data belongs to you, you should separately agree the corresponding privacy policy with your user.

 **II.
 Scope that We Collect Your Information**

 The personal information involved in the Privacy Policy includes:

-Basic information: in order to complete the registration, management and real-name verification of JD Cloud account, the real, legal and valid personal name, contact address, contact phone number and email address you submitted;
+Basic information: in order to complete the registration, management and real-name verification of JD Cloud & AI account, the real, legal and valid personal name, contact address, contact phone number and email address you submitted;

-Personal identity information: when you use services such as JD Cloud domain registration, website ICP filing, Cloud Marketplace, ID card, military certificate, Mainland Travel Permit for Hong Kong and Macao Residents, Mainland Travel Permit for Taiwan Residents and so on you submitted;
+Personal identity information: when you use services such as JD Cloud & AI domain registration, website ICP filing, Cloud Marketplace, ID card, military certificate, Mainland Travel Permit for Hong Kong and Macao Residents, Mainland Travel Permit for Taiwan Residents and so on you submitted;

 Network identity identifier information: including system account, password, IP address, email address;

-Personal property information: your transaction and purchase records in JD Cloud, as well as virtual property information such as coupons;
+Personal property information: your transaction and purchase records in JD Cloud & AI, as well as virtual property information such as coupons;

 Personal Internet surfing records: website browsing records, software use records, log information;